VoiceOfHumanityFoundation/42/draft/title.md

 ---
 title: "42"
-subtitle: "A draft presenting the context for an open-source feedback framework designed to cultivate consensus that peace might be good."
+subtitle: "An eternal draft for an agnostic religion without resorting to metaphysics designed to cultivate a consensus on the definition of love."
 author: "Someone, who might be on the way to Pro."
 date: \today
 ---